Am I Wrong for Refusing to Lend Money to Sisters Demanding In-Laws?

 Research indicates that financial stress can significantly influence mental health, leading to feelings of anxiety and depression.
 A study published in the American Journal of Public Health found that individuals facing financial strain often report lower overall life satisfaction.

 This can be particularly pronounced in familial settings, where pressure to provide can conflict with personal financial stability.
-A financial psychologist noted that this tension can be mitigated through stress management techniques, such as mindfulness and financial planning, to help individuals feel empowered and less overwhelmed.
+This tension can be mitigated through stress management techniques, such as mindfulness and financial planning, to help individuals feel empowered and less overwhelmed.

 Comment from u/music_lover22